Look at the amazing things going on in English at St Paulinus

 In order for children to be able to read and understand a text, they need to be experts in its domain.
 Having a strong understanding of the text’s context, plot, purpose and author enables them to make connections and solidify their understanding.

 Creativity and originality emerge from a deep understanding of a subject’s foundations.
-By studying grammar and writing in isolation, students gain the foundational knowledge from which creativity can emerge.
-Being able to use subordinate clauses accurately enables students to compose multi-faceted narratives, articles and essays in English and in other subjects.
+By studying grammar and writing in isolation, children gain the foundational knowledge from which creativity can emerge.
+Being able to use subordinate clauses accurately enables children to compose multi-faceted narratives, articles and essays in English and in other subjects.